-If you’re looking for the very cheapest place to travel in the world is, Nepal is certainly close to the top.
-It was one of the cheapest places to travel the first time I landed there in the mid-90s and it still is today.
+If you’re looking for the very cheapest place to travel in the world, Nepal is certainly close to the top.
+It was one of the world’s best destination bargains the first time I landed there in the mid-90s and it still is today.
+Travel prices in Nepal are a perpetual bargain.

 Lodging and Hotel Prices in Nepal